telos-matter/Padate/README.md

 Example of why its currently not working:

-<a href="https://www.facebook.com/recover/initiate/?privacy_mutation_token=eyJ0eXBlIjowLCJjcmVhdGlvbl90aW1lIjoxNjYzNDYwMzQ4LCJjYWxsc2l0ZV9pZCI6MzgxMjI5MDc5NTc1OTQ2fQ%3D%3D&amp;ars=facebook_login">Forgot password ?</a>
+&lt;a href="https://www.facebook.com/recover/initiate/?privacy_mutation_token=eyJ0eXBlIjowLCJjcmVhdGlvbl90aW1lIjoxNjYzNDYwMzQ4LCJjYWxsc2l0ZV9pZCI6MzgxMjI5MDc5NTc1OTQ2fQ%3D%3D&amp;ars=facebook_login"&gt;Forgot password ?&lt;/a&gt;

- <a href="https://www.facebook.com/recover/initiate/?privacy_mutation_token=eyJ0eXBlIjowLCJjcmVhdGlvbl90aW1lIjoxNjYzNDYwMzQ5LCJjYWxsc2l0ZV9pZCI6MzgxMjI5MDc5NTc1OTQ2fQ%3D%3D&amp;ars=facebook_login">Forgot password ?</a>
+ &lt;a href="https://www.facebook.com/recover/initiate/?privacy_mutation_token=eyJ0eXBlIjowLCJjcmVhdGlvbl90aW1lIjoxNjYzNDYwMzQ5LCJjYWxsc2l0ZV9pZCI6MzgxMjI5MDc5NTc1OTQ2fQ%3D%3D&amp;ars=facebook_login"&gt;Forgot password ?&lt;/a&gt;

 A little change in the url can result in a cascading effect while comparing the old and new content (that is with the current version of comparison, there are a lot BETTER alternative to the naive comparison that is currently implemented)